aspose-words/Aspose.Words-Documentation/java/getting-started/platforms-and-interoperability/php-and-aspose-words-for-java/php-programmers-guide/programming-with-documents-in-php/extract-content-in-php/_index.md

 //ExSummary:This is a method which extracts blocks of content from a document between specified nodes.
 /**
 \* Extracts a range of nodes from a document found between specified markers and returns a copy of those nodes.
 Content can be extracted
-\* between inline nodes, block level nodes, and also special nodes such as Comment or Boomarks.
+\* between inline nodes, block level nodes, and also special nodes such as Comment or Bookmarks.
 Any combination of different marker types can used.
 \*
 \* @param startNode The node which defines where to start the extraction from the document.
 This node can be block or inline level of a body.
 \* @param endNode The node which defines where to stop the extraction from the document.
 This node can be block or inline level of body.